Art-Sells/Arells/Build-Notes.md

 - - - if cVactDa < $0.01, cancel (exit) MASS
 - Send 1 USDC to deployed Smart Contract Address

+### After Test
+- deploy to polygon mainnet and refactor hardhat config and signer.tsx

 ### Account
 - Set A/B (Wallet to load 3-4 seconds?)